RamiTae/TIL/Git/git-cheatsheet.md

 ### 자주 사용하는 옵션

-- `--fixup=[(amend|reword):]<commit>`
+- `--fixup=[(amend|reword):]{commit}`
-Create a new commit which "fixes up" <commit> when applied with git rebase --autosquash.
-Plain --fixup=<commit> creates a "fixup!" commit which changes the content of <commit> but leaves its log message untouched. --fixup=amend:<commit> is similar but creates an "amend!" commit which also replaces the log message of <commit> with the log message of the "amend!" commit. --fixup=reword:<commit> creates an "amend!" commit which replaces the log message of <commit> with its own log message but makes no changes to the content of <commit>.
+Create a new commit which "fixes up" {commit} when applied with git rebase --autosquash.
+Plain --fixup={commit} creates a "fixup!" commit which changes the content of {commit} but leaves its log message untouched. --fixup=amend:{commit} is similar but creates an "amend!" commit which also replaces the log message of {commit} with the log message of the "amend!" commit. --fixup=reword:{commit} creates an "amend!" commit which replaces the log message of {commit} with its own log message but makes no changes to the content of {commit}.

-The commit created by plain --fixup=<commit> has a subject composed of "fixup!" followed by the subject line from <commit>, and is recognized specially by git rebase --autosquash.
-The -m option may be used to supplement the log message of the created commit, but the additional commentary will be thrown away once the "fixup!" commit is squashed into <commit> by git rebase --autosquash.
+The commit created by plain --fixup={commit} has a subject composed of "fixup!" followed by the subject line from {commit}, and is recognized specially by git rebase --autosquash.
+The -m option may be used to supplement the log message of the created commit, but the additional commentary will be thrown away once the "fixup!" commit is squashed into {commit} by git rebase --autosquash.